ibexa/documentation-developer/docs/content_management/content_management_guide.md

 #### Locations

-When a content item is created and published, it is assigned a place in the content tree, designated by a Location ID.
+When a content item is created and published, it's assigned a place in the content tree, designated by a Location ID.
 A single content item can have more than one Location ID, which means that the same content can be found on different branches of the tree.
 However, a single location can have only one content item assigned to it.